Strong winds leave thousands without power

-Strong winds that whipped through Maine overnight have left thousands without power early Tuesday.
+Strong winds that whipped through Maine overnight have left tens of thousands without power early Tuesday.

-More than 9,400 Emera Maine customers were without power as of 7:46 a.m., most of them in Penobscot and northern Piscataquis County, according to the utility.
-A handful of outages were reported in Washington, Hancock and Aroostook counties.
+More than 12,000 Emera Maine customers were without power as of 11 a.m., most of them in Penobscot, northern Piscataquis and Hancock counties, according to the utility.
+Scattered outages were reported in Aroostook County.

-The bulk of the outages were concentrated in southern Maine, where Central Maine Power reported about 58,000 were without power, including 13,700 in Cumberland County, just before 7 a.m..
+The bulk of the outages were concentrated in southern Maine, where Central Maine Power reported about 47,000 customers without power as of 11 a.m., about 8,700 of them in Cumberland County, just over 8,200 in Oxford County and more than 4,500 in Somerset County.
+Outages peaked around 88,000 since midnight, Central Maine Power said in an update before noon.

-Power is out for more than 58,000 @cmpco customers this morning after a loud windy night.
-Most are in Cumberland county, followed by Somerset and Oxford. #MEwx #Maine pic.twitter.com/ZQh0Vp9kwi
+With damage and outages spread over an 11,000-square-mile area, the utility said it has crews working to restore power initially to hospitals, nursing homes, and fire and police stations before working on power lines serving a larger number of customers.

+It said continued high winds forecast for Tuesday may affect the progress of restoration or cause new outages.

 Andover and Sebago elementary schools, Mountain Valley High School and all Yarmouth schools were closed Tuesday, as well as Chop Point School in Woolwich.
 Regional School Unit 5, in Freeport, Pownal and Durham, and Georgetown Central School had a two-hour delayed opening, as did RSU 72 and MSAD 58.